NelloKudo/osu-winello/README.md

 osu-wine --kill9: Kills osu! but with wineserver -k9 osu-wine --update: Updates wine-osu to latest version osu-wine --fixprefix: Reinstalls the osu!
-Wineprefix from system osu-wine --fix-umu: Reinstalls files related to umu-launcher in case something went wrong osu-wine --fixfolders: Reinstalls registry keys for native file manager in case they break osu-wine --fixrpc: Reinstalls rpc-bridge if needed! osu-wine --info: Troubleshooting and more info
+Wineprefix from system osu-wine --fix-yawl: Reinstalls files related to yawl and the Steam Runtime in case something went wrong osu-wine --fixfolders: Reinstalls registry keys for native file manager in case they break osu-wine --fixrpc: Reinstalls rpc-bridge if needed! osu-wine --info: Troubleshooting and more info